-Restricted Shares
+Restricted Shares and Restricted Stock Units

-Restricted Shares received pursuant to awards will be considered subject to a substantial risk of forfeiture for federal income tax purposes.
-If a participant who receives such Restricted Shares does not make the election described below, the participant recognizes no taxable income upon the receipt of Restricted Shares and our Company is not entitled to a deduction at such time.
-When the forfeiture restrictions with respect to the Restricted Shares lapse the participant will recognize ordinary income equal to the fair market value of the shares at that time, and, subject to Section 162(m) of the Code, our Company will be entitled to a corresponding deduction.
-A participant's tax basis in Restricted Shares will be equal to their fair market value when the forfeiture restrictions lapse, and the participant's holding period for the shares will begin when the forfeiture restrictions lapse.
+Restricted Shares and Restricted Stock Units received pursuant to awards will be considered subject to a substantial risk of forfeiture for federal income tax purposes.
+Any participant who receives such Restricted Shares who does not make the election described below, and any participant who receives Restricted Stock Units, recognizes no taxable income upon the receipt of Restricted Shares or Restricted Stock Units and our Company is not entitled to a deduction at such time.
+When the forfeiture restrictions with respect to the Restricted Shares or Restricted Stock Units lapse the participant will recognize ordinary income equal to the fair market value of the shares at that time, and, subject to Section 162(m) of the Code, our Company will be entitled to a corresponding deduction.
+A participant's tax basis in Restricted Shares or in the shares received upon settlement of Restricted Stock Units will be equal to their fair market value when the forfeiture restrictions lapse with respect to Restricted Shares and when the shares are delivered to the participant in settlement of Restricted Stock Units, as applicable, and the participant's holding period for the shares will begin when the forfeiture restrictions lapse or such shares are delivered to the Participant, as applicable.
 Upon sale of the shares, the participant will recognize short-term or long-term gain or loss, depending upon whether the shares have been held for more than one year at the time of sale.
 Such gain or loss will be equal to the difference between the amount realized upon the sale of the shares and the tax basis of the shares in the participant's hands.

-Participants receiving Restricted Shares may make an election under Section 83(b) of the Code with respect to the shares.
+Participants receiving Restricted Shares (but not Restricted Stock Units) may make an election under Section 83(b) of the Code with respect to the shares.
 By making a Section 83(b) election, the participant elects to recognize compensation income with respect to the shares when the shares are received rather than at the time the forfeiture restrictions lapse.
 The amount of such compensation income will be equal to the fair market value of the shares when the participant receives them (valued without taking the restrictions into account), and our Company will be entitled to a corresponding deduction at that time.
-By making a Section 83(b) election, the participant will recognize no additional compensation income with respect to the shares when the shares when they are sold.
+By making a Section 83(b) election, the participant will recognize no additional compensation income with respect to the shares when the forfeiture restrictions lapse, and will instead recognize gain or loss with respect to the shares when they are sold.
 The participant's tax basis in the shares with respect to which a Section 83(b) election is made will be equal to their fair market value when received by the participant, and the participant's holding period for such shares begins at that time.
 If, however, the shares are subsequently forfeited to our Company, the participant will not be entitled to claim a loss with respect to the shares to the extent of the income recognized by the participant upon the making of the Section 83(b) election.
 To make a Section 83(b) election, a participant must file an appropriate form of election with the Internal Revenue Service and with his or her employer, each within 30 days after shares of restricted stock are received, and the participant must also attach a copy of his or her election to his or her federal income tax return for the year in which the shares are received.